cmdcolin/oddgenes/README.md

 "About 70% of C. elegans mRNAs are trans-spliced to one of two 22 nucleotide spliced leaders.
 SL1 is used to trim off the 5' ends of pre-mRNAs and replace them with the SL1 sequence.
 This processing event is very closely related to cis-splicing, or intron removal."

+The region that is spliced out is called an outron

 http://www.wormbook.org/chapters/www_transsplicingoperons/transsplicingoperons.html

 ## Evolution